 Passive Listening describes those times when you are listening to native German speakers.
 This will familiarize you with the sounds of German, help you distinguish the words from each other and follow the language at natural speed.
 Focus on environments with natural atmosphere, so that means you should avoid the news and audiobooks.

 Listening is Step 5 in the Learning Cycle, which is my biggest tip.
-Check the course-video for a first insight.
-The book will provide you with a deeper understanding of the technique:
+Check out the free trial of any course of mine to try out this powerful way of learning German-video for a first insight.

 Think About the Learning Cycle